ferrumie/twilio-trial/README.md

 # twilio-trial
-<b> Creating an sms sending app using twilio is pretty straightforward.
+<b> Creating an sms sending app using twilio with a minimal frontend.

-The problem is with the verification
+  limited to just sending sms to a verified number. in case you want to try your number please message me @ferrum.
 </b>